silvicky/CombinedWorld/README.md

 Such rule is static: DO NOT rely on the instance of rule!

 To make world consistent, the method should do the same thing no matter when it is called.

+### CustomAdv

+Same as above, but you may add custom fields to the rule, and it's dynamic now!

+With this, huge inter-chunk structures such as expressway network can be generated.

+### Bonus

+Level0 - an infinite yellow room from the Backrooms, better used with "random" chunk transformer.

+Hub - an infinite tunnel also from the Backrooms.

+Road - an experimental road grid, not finished.

+Road2 - Same as Road, but extended to a full expressway network, and a public chunk generation cache is used to reduce calculations.